keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

 ## Fields

 * **apiVersion** -- API version being used.
+  Must be `v1alpha3` or later for this syntax.
 `
 * **kind** -- Resource type.
    Must be set to `KeptnEvaluationDefinition`